gasilva/dataAndModelsCovid19/README.md

 ## Data Analysis

-### Log Plot for Covid-19 Infection in 5 countries
+### Log Plot for Covid-19 Infection in 5 Countries

 ![Log Plot for Covid-19 Infection in 5 countries](./results/coronaPythonEN_1.png)